-ICBC Techpilot project
+ICBC's Techpilot project

-Why ICBC is undertaking the Techpilot project
+Why ICBC has undertaken the Techpilot project

 How the Techpilot project works

 Octo, a company that specializes in telematics technology for insurers.